Owen Power

 Owen Power (born November 22, 2002) is a Canadian professional ice hockey defenceman for the Buffalo Sabres of the National Hockey League (NHL).
-He played college ice hockey for the University of Michigan.
-Power was drafted first overall by the Sabres in the 2021 NHL Entry Draft.
+He was selected first overall by the Sabres in the 2021 NHL entry draft.
+Power played college ice hockey for Michigan of the National Collegiate Athletic Association (NCAA).

 Playing career

+Junior

 Power grew up in Mississauga, Ontario.
 When he became eligible as a junior player, he was selected by the Flint Firebirds of the Ontario Hockey League in the second round of the 2018 OHL draft and by the Chicago Steel of the United States Hockey League (USHL) in the first round of the 2018 USHL draft.
-He opted to join the Steel to retain his NCAA eligibility as he had already verbally committed to playing for the University of Michigan.
+Power opted to join the Steel to retain his NCAA eligibility as he had already verbally committed to playing for the University of Michigan.
 As a rookie with the Steel in the 2018–19 season, he was named to the end-of-season All-Rookie Second Team as the Steel advanced to the Clark Cup finals.
 He was then the 2019–20 USHL Defenceman of the Year and led the league's defenceman with 40 points as the Steel earned the regular season title in the COVID-19 pandemic-shortened season.

+Collegiate

-He then joined the University of Michigan for the 2020–21 season, which ended with the team being forced to withdraw from the postseason due to positive tests for COVID-19.
-He was considered one of the top prospects for the 2021 NHL Entry Draft.
+Power joined Michigan for the 2020–21 NCAA season, which ended with the team being forced to withdraw from the postseason due to positive tests for COVID-19.
+He was considered one of the top prospects for the 2021 NHL entry draft.
 He was selected for the Hockey Canada selection camp.

-Power was selected first overall in the 2021 NHL Entry Draft by the Buffalo Sabres, though he elected to return to Michigan for his sophomore season, becoming the first number one overall pick to play college ice hockey since Erik Johnson in 2006.
+Power was selected first overall in the 2021 NHL entry draft by the Buffalo Sabres, though he elected to return to Michigan for his sophomore season, becoming the first number one overall pick to play college ice hockey since Erik Johnson in 2006.
 During the 2021–22 season in his sophomore year, he recorded three goals and 24 assists for 27 points in 29 games.
 He also had a team-best 44 blocked shots.
-Before leaving for the Olympics, he led the nation's defenseman in points per game.
+Before leaving for the Olympics, he led the nation's defencemen in points per game.
 Following an outstanding season, he was named to the All-Big Ten First Team and was named a finalist for the Big Ten Defensive Player of the Year.
 He was also named an AHCA West Second Team All-American.